Special Lecture

 Translating genetic discoveries to understand underlying neurobiology in mental disorders

-Speaker: Ole A. Andreasen, University of Oslo, Norway
+Speaker: Ole A. Andreassen, University of Oslo, Norway

 Abstract